 Can a mattress topper make my mattress feel firmer?

-Most of us are familiar with mattress toppers that add extra softness to a mattress, but are there any toppers that make a mattress feel firmer?
+Most of us are familiar with a mattress topper that adds extra softness to a mattress, but are there any toppers that make a mattress feel firmer?
 While they aren’t as common or easy to find, they do exist.
 After all, some of us need more support than cushioning.
 Amerisleep’s Lift Support Layer uses the Affinity foam with HIVE® technology, which provides extra support where you need it and cushioning where you don’t.

 Is a firm mattress right for me?